 If Jaycee Carroll was 6’6, he’d be in the NBA and Matt Carroll wouldn’t.
 But he’s not.
 He’s 6’2, not a great athlete, and nearer to 30 than 20.
 So now it doesn’t matter how much Carroll scores and in what league; it just won’t be good enough.

-Carroll is a seriously big time scorer, mainly on jumpshots and floaters.
-He is extremely good at both of those things, and it is not by chance that he led the Spanish ACB (the world's second best league behind only the NBA) in scoring this year at 18.8ppg.
-Carroll knows how to get open off the ball and can create his own shot with it, an incredibly efficient scorer even when up against world class defenses.
+Carroll is a seriously big time scorer, mainly on jump shots and floaters.
+He is extremely good at both of those things, and it is not by chance that he led the Spanish ACB (the world’s second best league behind only the NBA) in scoring this year at 18.8ppg.
+Carroll knows how to get open off the ball and can create his own shot with it, an incredibly efficient scorer even when up against world class defences.

 However, 27 year old undrafted 6’2 unathletic scoring guards do not get into the NBA.
 If anyone can, Carroll can.
 But Carroll can’t.